r4t1n/gamerintra/README.md

 ## Installing

-I have been using Python 3.11.3 at the time of developing this.
+I have been using Python 3.11.3 at the time of developing this

 ```sh
 git clone https://github.com/r4t1n/gamerintra.git